MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-getexceptionfiltersecondcommand.md

 ### -param BufferSize [in]

 Specifies the size, in characters, of the buffer that <i>Buffer</i> specifies.
+This size includes the space for the '\0' terminating character.

 ### -param CommandSize [out, optional]

 Receives the size, in characters, of the second-chance command for the exception filter.
+This size includes the space for the '\0' terminating character.
 If <i>CommandSize</i> is <b>NULL</b>, this information is not returned.

 ## -returns